A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Conclusion

-The authors wish to thank Adam Harvey for his thoughtful and productive feedback on a draft of this paper, and insightful conversations about the issue of the afterlives of datasets with members of the FATE research group at Microsoft Research, including Solon Barocas, Hal Daumé III, Miroslav Dudik, Michael Madaio, Ida Momennejad, Alexandra Olteanu, Jennifer Wortman Vaughan, and Hanna Wallach.
+\begin{acks} The authors wish to thank the industry practitioners and academic researchers who gave feedback on the framework outlined here, with particular gratitude to Adam Harvey for his detailed insights.
+We also want to acknowledge the many conversations about better dataset stewardship with members of the FATE research group at Microsoft Research, including Solon Barocas, Hal Daumé III, Miroslav Dudik, Michael Madaio, Ida Momennejad, Alexandra Olteanu, Jennifer Wortman Vaughan, Hanna Wallach, and Josh Greenberg.
+We want to acknowledge the support of the Alfred.
+P Sloan Foundation, as part of their funding of the Knowing Machines project. \end{acks}